Budget Information Center

 Tuition

 Temple approaches the tuition-setting process from the outset each year with a goal of keeping any increases as low as possible.
-That goal is dependent on a variety of factors, including enrollment estimates for resident and nonresident students; state appropriation; cost-saving opportunities; cost increases committed to labor contracts, and employee benefits.
-For more on this topic check out this article about the state-related universities and their commitment to access and affordability.
+That goal is dependent on a variety of factors, including enrollment estimates for resident and non-resident students; state appropriation; cost-saving opportunities; cost increases committed to labor contracts, and employee benefits.
+See the tuition calculator for a closer look.

 Understanding our budget and the impact of enrollment

-Since the fall of 2017, total enrollment has declined nearly 10,000 students and translates to a reduction of approximately $200 million in gross tuition.
+Since the fall of 2017, total enrollment has declined by more than 10,000 students and translates to a reduction of approximately $200 million in gross tuition.
 And while the university’s enrollment has decreased by 24.1% students since the fall of 2017, its number of full- and part-time time faculty members has decreased by only 3.5%, down to 3,671 from 3,804.

 The decrease in students is also reflective of the success of the university’s Fly in 4 Graduation Partnership, which works to ensure that students graduate in four years with as little debt as possible.
 The innovative program is one of the first of its kind in the United States, and it has been immensely successful.
 However, by the very nature of the program, its success will ultimately mean that there are less students on campus.